-Connecting nature, people and place to promote health and wellbeing in Dublin City
+Connecting nature, people and place to promote health and well-being in Dublin’s northwest inner city.

-The Lifeline Project proposes the sensitive regeneration of the disused Midland Great Western Railway (MGWR) cutting, Broadstone to Broombridge in northwest central Dublin, into a productive green corridor, public amenity and inter-model transport link.
+The Lifeline Project proposes the sensitive regeneration of the disused lands adjacent to the Midland Great Western Railway (MGWR) cutting, Broadstone to Broombridge in northwest central Dublin, into a productive green corridor, public amenity and inter-model transport link.
 Project interests include urban agriculture, biodiversity, eco-tourism, green transport and innovative models of health-care, recreation, and waste management.

 An important project ambition is the creative use of local waste streams (people, space, materials, systems) to fund development and generate employment.
 The project is process driven and has 3 key objectives: